$0 Northwest Territories Adoption Quick-Start Checklist

 • Any substantiated findings of child maltreatment

-The MatrixNT check is initiated by HSS as part of the home study process, not by the applicant directly.
-Your adoption worker will request this check on your behalf.
+The MatrixNT check is requested through your social worker or regional CFS office as part of the home-study process, not by the applicant directly.

 Other Background Clearances